 Directly behind the rock breakthrough and a viewing platform that offers a view over the rock teeth, the Himmelsleiter emerges.
 A steep staircase leads up through the middle of the rocks to the remains of a castle and a spectacular vantage point.

 Varied hikes in Saxon Switzerland

-Several hikes, such as the tours through the Weißbachtal valley or up the Zirkelstein, lead directly along the border and give you a first impression of it.
+Several hikes such as the walk through the Weißbachtal valley or up the Zirkelstein lead directly along the border and give you a first impression of it.